Monthly Tech-Tip | No tracking! No ads! |

 -Case: Faster to print.
 Easier to draw.
 Joins cast as easily removed bumps on the working molds.
 This is only suitable for prototyping, making one working mold.

--Block: Much more attention is needed in printing, there are more issues with orientation of print, infill, support, multi-piecing, fit and seam-filling.
+-Block: Much more attention is needed in printing, there are more issues with orientation of print, infill, printed support, multi-piecing, fit and seam-filling.
 3D drawing of these is more difficult.
 And block molds are bigger because they are molds of molds.
 They also need to be more precise to merit the cost of the rubber.

 By Tony Hansen Follow me on |